 - Paraffin slides- trim, process, embed, section, stain, microscopy, analyze

-- Frozen slides- sucrose cryoprotection for fixed, embedding for fresh or fixed, section, stain, microscopy, analyze
+- Frozen slides- sucrose cryoprotection for fixed frozens, embedding for fresh or fixed frozen blocks, section, stain, microscopy, analyze

 - DNAse/RNAse free slide sectioning

-- H&E and Special stains: PAS/PASD, Oil red O (frozen only), Van Gieson’s, Congo Red, Masson’s Trichrome, Luxol Blue, others.
+- H&E and Special stains: PAS/PASD, Oil red O (frozen only), Congo Red, Masson’s Trichrome, and many others.

 Paraffin processing is performed using automatic processors (VIP6, Leica) with graded ethanols (70-100%) and xylene.
-Fixations are done in one’s own lab and ended before submitting for processing.
-Standard programs are based on species, tissue size, and/or fat content.
+Fixation is performed and ended in one’s lab then samples are submitted in PBS or ethanol.
+Standard processing programs are based on species, tissue, and fat content.
 Customized programs can be set up to your specifications.

-1 – Simple sectioning- block is trimmed to full face and 1 unstained section placed on a slide.
+- Sections- block is trimmed to full face and 1 unstained section is placed on a slide.
 Multiple sections can be put onto a slide depending on tissue size.
 The total number of slides needed depends on what you need ie H&E, IHC, or only unstained slides.
 Paraffin samples are routinely sectioned at 4 um thickness unless another thickness is requested.

-2 – Levels – unstained sections are placed on a slide, then a certain distance (um) is discarded and then another section is placed on a slide- this distance is referred to as a level.
-Indicate the level’s distance you want on the submission form.
+- Levels – unstained section is placed on a slide, then a certain distance (um) is discarded and then another section is placed on a slide- this distance is referred to as a level.
+Indicate the level distance on the submission form.
 Levels are often requested when a large amount of tissue is to be surveyed and every section doesn’t need to be kept.
-You must request additional slides and/or additional sections at a level as once a level is cut through, there is no retrieving it.
+You must request additional slides and/or additional sections at a level as once a level is cut through, there is no retrieving that tissue.